Foldi-Lab/PhenoSys-data/README.md

 Set the import_location in these codes to the example import and export files folder. <br>
 The top of each code will also show which files are used.

+## Guide

-Click here to see a new guide
+Click [here](https://github.com/Foldi-Lab/PhenoSys-data/tree/main/Codes) to see the full steps for analysis and plotting.

 ### Acknowledgements